Container Cost Allocation

 Persistent volume

-The cost of an AWS EBS volume has three components: IOPS, throughput, and storage.
+The cost of an EBS volume has three components: IOPS, throughput, and storage.
 Each is allocated according to a pod’s usage when the volume is mounted.

 Spend typeDescription